Articdive/Konfig/.github/README.md

 ### Config Types

-The library currently only supports Hocon as the configuration types, the artifact IDs are:
+The library currently supports Hocon and Yaml as the configuration types, the artifact IDs are:

 ```
 konfig-hocon